qlik-oss/qlik-cloud-embed-oauth-impersonation/README.md

 ## Step 3.
 Set up environment variables

-1. Copy the `env/example-dev.env` file.
-1. Rename this copy to `dev.env`.
+1. Rename the `template.env` to `.env.dev`.
-1. Edit the `dev.env` file with values that match your Qlik Cloud deployment:
+1. Edit the `.env.dev` file with values that match your Qlik Cloud deployment:
-    - `NODE_ENV`: enter `dev`.
     - `OAUTH_BACKEND_CLIENT_ID`, `OAUTH_BACKEND_CLIENT_SECRET`, `OAUTH_FRONTEND_CLIENT_ID`, and `OAUTH_FRONTEND_CLIENT_SECRET`: enter the credentials obtained when you created a new OAuth client in your Qlik Cloud management console.
       > Keep these secrets safe as they provide wide access to your tenant.
-In a production deployment, you should create a separate OAuth client with reduced scopes for any non-admin tasks.
     - `SESSION_SECRET`: enter a random long string that will be used to sign the session ID cookie.
     - `TENANT_URI`: enter the hostname of the Qlik Cloud tenant against which the app will run, such as `z29kgagw312sl0g.eu.qlikcloud.com`.
-    - `APP_ID`: enter the app GUID for the Qlik Sense app you uploaded to your tenant.
+    - `APP_ID`: enter the app GUID for the Qlik Sense app you uploaded to your tenant (used for analytics/sheet, classic/app, analytics/chart and classic/chart examples).
+    - `SHEET_ID`: leave as is if using the provided demo app, otherwise change to a sheet ID from your app (used for the analytics/sheet and classic/app examples).
+    - `OBJECT_ID`: leave as is if using the provided demo app, otherwise change to a chart (object) ID from your app (used for the analytics/chart and classic/chart examples).
+    - `FIELD_ID`: leave as is if using the provided demo app, otherwise change to the name of a field from your app (used for the filter pane example).

 ## Step 4.
 Install the dependencies and run the app